sagdusmir/G32-Grill-Display-320x172-BT/README.md

 * __Battery__
   A 3.7V LiPo/Li-Ion Battery (1 cell) will power the ESP32 Dev Board.
-Because of space constraints I am going with battery of type 702080  (7mm x 20mm x 80mm) with a capacity of 1500mAh.
+Because of space constraints I am going with a battery of type 702080  (7mm x 20mm x 80mm) with a capacity of 1500mAh.

 * __Power Switch with Reverse Voltage Protection__<br>
   To minimize power draw, I am using a Pololu Mini Pushbutton Power Switch,Reverse Voltage Protection,LV (Pololu 2808) which should reduce power draw as much as possible.

 * __5V 2A Boost Converter Charer circuit__<br>
-  For chargingt the 3.7V LiPo battery, I use a 5V 2A Boost Converter Step-Up Power Module with charger, protection circuitry, 4 LEDs, and a K pad.
-It is based on a IP5306 and does some auto-powersaving stuff....which also causes new challenges.
+  The Dev-Board has no battery charger circuitry included.
+For charging the 3.7V LiPo battery, another module will be necessary

 * __Diode__<br>
   Two Schottky Diodes with a low voltage drop of 0.3-0.4V (e.g. 1N5819) to create clean power paths and prevent back-feeding.